harness/developer-hub/kb/platform/harness-platform-faqs.md

 #### Do harness support Worklaod identity federation for authentication?

-We support workload identify for Google SM.
+We support workload identify for Google Secret Manager.

 #### Can we use alphanumberic on the delegate names?

-They can use alphanumeric but it should not start or end with number.
+Yes, you can use alphanumerics, but it should not start or end with a number.

 #### Can you give details about recent changes to Harness Self-Managed Enterprise Edition?